The Ultimate LinkedIn Posting Guide for 2026

 What gets penalised

 Engagement bait, engagement pods (now detected algorithmically), hashtag stuffing, mass tagging of more than 10 people, and AI-generated formulaic content.
 That last one is significant - Brixon Group's data from over 500 B2B profiles found AI-generated content receives 47% less organic reach.
-Using more than 5 hashtags triggers a 68% reach reduction.
+On hashtags, the bar has dropped even further: earlier research showed more than 5 triggered a 68% reach reduction, but Q1 2026 data found posts with more than 3 hashtags performed 71% worse than posts with none at all.
 Hashtags have gone from being a primary discovery mechanism to having minimal impact.

 The message is clear.
 Create content people want to save.
 Write things that make people stop scrolling and actually read.
 And engage genuinely - both on your own posts and on other people's.